animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Tip
 </div></td>
 <td class="content">Creating Regions from entity classes is most useful
-when using Spring Data Repositories in your application. {sdg-name}'s Repository support is enabled with the
+when using Spring Data Repositories in your application.
+Spring Data for GemFire's Repository support is enabled with the
 <code>@EnableGemfireRepositories</code> annotation, as shown in the
 preceding example.</td>